Skip to main content

 Back then, a dishwasher was just expected to clean your dishes.

-Then, people started with the open kitchen design, merging the kitchen and living space, so noise or lack of it became an issue.
+Then, people started with the open kitchen design, merging the kitchen and living space, so noise or lack thereof became an issue.

 Most dishwasher models with grinders, like Whirlpool, Maytag, Frigidaire, Electrolux, Amana, and Hotpoint, exceed the 44-decibel threshold.